ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 ### Key Requirements

-1. **gRPC Server:** Implement a gRPC server to support DAQmx functions and manage IS Pro session initialization behaviors.
-2. **gRPC Client in LabVIEW:** Provide VIs for all gRPC server methods, ensuring connector pane matching and session management using class objects.
+1. **gRPC Client in LabVIEW:** Provide VIs for all gRPC server methods, ensuring connector pane matching and session management using class objects.
-3. **TestStand:** Offer helper functions (VIs) for building automation sequences with the DAQmx gRPC driver.
+2. **TestStand:** Offer helper functions (VIs) for building automation sequences with the DAQmx gRPC driver.
-4. **Examples:** Create LabVIEW and TestStand examples demonstrating DAQmx client usage and helper functions.
+3. **Examples:** Create LabVIEW and TestStand examples demonstrating DAQmx client usage and helper functions.
-5. **Deployment:** Deploy the gRPC server and client VIs using NI and VI Packages, respectively.
+4. **Deployment:** Deploy the gRPC server and client VIs using NI and VI Packages, respectively.

 ### Requested NI DAQmx Functions and Property Nodes